return42/sphkerneldoc/doc/books/80211/advanced.rst

+.. -*- coding: utf-8; mode: rst -*-

 .. _advanced:

 +++++++++++++++++++++++++
 Advanced driver interface
 +++++++++++++++++++++++++
 Information contained within this part of the book is of interest only for advanced interaction of mac80211 with drivers to exploit more hardware capabilities and improve performance.

 .. toctree::